 HELOC Loan Rates vs. Home Equity Loan Rates in North Carolina

-- HELOCs are flexible, revolving credit lines with variable interest rates that can rise with market conditions.
-In rising interest rate environments, HELOC rates may increase, impacting homeowners' long-term finances.
+- HELOCs are flexible, revolving credit lines with variable interest rates that can change with the market.
+In rising interest rate environments, this variability can lead to increased costs for homeowners over time.

-- Home equity loans provide a lump sum at a fixed rate, offering stability.
-They are preferable in situations where financial predictability is needed, such as budgeting for a large, one-time expense.
+- Home equity loans provide a lump sum at a fixed interest rate, offering consistent payments throughout the loan term.
+They are better suited for situations where financial predictability is preferred.

 A cash-out refinance is a HELOC alternative that replaces your existing primary mortgage with a new, larger loan, providing cash.
 Unlike HELOCs or home equity loans, it creates a new primary mortgage.